kkohbrok/mimi-metadata-minimalization/draft-kohbrok-mimi-metadata-minimalization.md

 The use of user and client pseudonyms requires some additional care when generating and uploading KeyPackages.

-The user and a client pseudonyms in the PseudonymousCredential must be unique across groups.
+The user and client pseudonyms in the PseudonymousCredential must be unique across groups.
 For the client pseudonym to be unique across groups, clients can generate it randomly for each KeyPackage.